SwissDataScienceCenter/web-frameworks-benchmarks/README.md

 * Best of 5 test runs based on average response time because rerunning the same tests showed some variability in the results.
 * Express.js was used in Node.
+* Echo is the framework used in the Go tests

 ## Proxying (to Traefik or not to Traefik)